 It can move, but very slowly.
 It crawls using its tube feet.
 It can survive many hours outside water.

-The Sea Urchin feeds on algae.
+The Common Sea Urchin feeds on algae.
 Its predators include otters, starfish, eels and fish.

-There are male and female Sea Urchins.
-Females lay eggs that float freely in the sea.
+There are male and female Common Sea Urchins.
+The female lays eggs that float freely in the sea.
 When fertilized, they becom larvae.
 The larvae sink to the bottom of the ocean and undergo metamorphosis, turning into a juvenile urchin.

-The lifespan of the Sea Urchin is about 20 years.
+The lifespan of the Common Sea Urchin is about 20 years.